ctcampbell/dangerous-endpoint-detector/README.md

 A command-line tool that scans a source tree for potentially dangerous API endpoints using Claude.

-**⚠️ DO NOT USE THIS AGAINST CUSTOMER CODE ON YOUR LOCAL MACHINE.
-IF USING LOCALLY ONLY SCAN OPEN SOURCE PROJECTS DOWNLOADED FROM THE OPEN SOURCE REPOSITORY.
-FOR EXAMPLE, IF A CUSTOMER CONFIRMS THEY ARE TESTING A NON-MODIFIED VERSION OF WEBGOAT, DOWNLOAD FROM THE RELEVANT GITHUB REPOSITORY.**

 It detects endpoints that:

 1. **Log a user in** — authentication, session creation, token generation